azimhamza/CIS2750A1/README.md

 369     ../sysdeps/x86_64/multiarch/memmove-vec-unaligned-erms.S: No such file or directory.>>

 This error only occurs with the molsql.py file and could not be further assessed.

+To run the code, simply type make, and the code will generate the swig files